eshamir3/Recipe_analzying-/README.md

 # Introduction

 # Data Cleaning
 To clean our data, we started by preforming a left merge on our recipe and interaction datasets into one dataset containing all information about each recipe as well as each review given on each recipe.
 We chose to use a left merge in order to preserve recipes that reviews were not written about in our dataset.
-Next, we replaced any 0 values in 'rating' rating with np.nan.
-We did this because the dataset specifies that ratings are given on a scale of 1-5, so therefore, any values of 0 represent a missing rating.
-We added a column to dataset called 'avg_rating' to represent the average rating on each recipe.
+Next, we replaced any `0` values in `rating` rating with `np.nan`.
+We did this because the dataset specifies that ratings are given on a scale of 1-5, so therefore, any values of `0` represent a missing rating.
+We added a column to dataset called `avg_rating` to represent the average rating on each recipe.
 To do this, we grouped by each recipe, and extracted the average rating for each 'id'.
-Lastly, we converted both the date the recipe was created ('date'), and the date the review was submitted ('submitted') to datetime in case we wanted to preform further analysis on the dates.
+Lastly, we converted both the date the recipe was created `date`, and the date the review was submitted `submitted` to datetime in case we wanted to preform further analysis on the dates.